DONGRYEOLLEE1/DONGRYEOLLEE1.github.io/_posts/2022-01-04-Transformer.md

 ---
 layout: post
-title: Transformer
+title: Transformer - Attention Is All You Need [2017]
-subtitle: Transformer
+subtitle:
-tags: [Transformer, Attention, NLP, paper-review]
+tags: [paper-review]
-categories: NLP
+categories: PaperReview
 use_math: true
 comments: true
 ---